maxwellbenton/manager-readme/manager_readme.md

 better moments of my career.
 I translate Latin in LaTeX with vim, _for fun_.

 I hope your [identity](#diversity) provides novel ideas and ways of connecting material with presentation.
+Please bring your whole self to the team.

 <a name="culture"></a>

 ## Cultural Expectations

-<a name="ones"></a>
+<a name="work-hard"></a>

+### Work Hard

 Work hard.
 Do your best.

 If, one day, you find that you no longer want to do your best here, let me know and I'll help you move to the place you can be best.
-Don't ride the downward slump, I'm here to help you move from joy to joy &mdash; even in your joy isn't with me.
+Don't ride the downward slump.
+I'm here to help you move from joy to joy &mdash; even in your joy isn't with me.

 <a name="questions"></a>